These 8 medical isotope producing reactors provide over 90% of the world’s Mo-99 needs.

 Reactor Name: OPAL ReactorLocation: AustraliaYear Commissioned: 2007Percent of World Supply: 3%

-Mallinckrodt, the “M” brand mark, and the Mallinckrodt Pharmaceuticals logo are trademarks of a Mallinckrodt company.
-Other brands are trademarks of a Mallinckrodt company or their respective owners. © 2015 Mallinckrodt.
+Mallinckrodt, the 'M' brand mark, the Mallinckrodt Pharmaceuticals logo and other brands are trademarks of a Mallinckrodt company.

-Mallinckrodt Pharmaceuticals is a registered business name of Mallinckrodt plc, which is registered in Ireland as a public limited company with registration number 522227 and has its registered office at Damastown, Mulhuddart, Dublin 15, Ireland.
+© 2017 Mallinckrodt.
+Mallinckrodt Pharmaceuticals is a registered business name of Mallinckrodt plc, which is registered in Ireland as a public limited company with registration number 522227 and has its registered office at College Business & Technology Park, Cruiserath, Blanchardstown, Dublin 15, Ireland.